yhdenq/yhdenq.github.io/_teaching/2023causal.md

 ---

-This is a short course at Pacific Causal Inference Conference ([PCIC 2023](https://pattern.swarma.org/pcic/)) held at Peking University, Beijing, China.
+This is a short course at the Pacific Causal Inference Conference ([PCIC 2023](https://pattern.swarma.org/pcic/)) held at Peking University, Beijing, China.
-This course targets on graduate students, undergraduate studentss, clinicians, and statisticians in industry.
+This course targets graduate students, undergraduate students, clinicians, and statisticians in industry.

 Outline: <br />